TorresAWS/projectwide-variables/README.md

 bash start.sh
 ```

-The distribution's URL will be displayed after deploying the distribution and would look like below with a different ID:
+The distribution's URL will be displayed after deploying the distribution and will look like the below with a different ID:

 ```
 https://d54xdzk7wxeez.cloudfront.net